this-sam/simple-index/README.md

 ```
 remove(key or key object, objectStore_name(optional), database_name(optional), callback(err, success))
 ```
-Much like the get funciton, remove can be used with three options.
+Much like the get function, remove can be used with three options.
 Rather than returning data however, success will either be true if the data was succefully removed from the database or false if it wasn’t able to be removed (perhaps because it didn’t exist).

 ### Creating the simple-index.config.js file.